kaguyabot/Kaguya/README.md

 - If a message is deleted and the `DeletedMessages` logtype is enabled, the log will now display **permanent links** to any attachments or files that were uploaded and included with the deleted message, including images and anything else that a user may upload to the server.
 - View the **9** most recent warnings for users when using the $unwarn command (instead of the 4 most recent).
 This is especially useful if you want to remove a warning that was made a long time ago, or just view the user's warn history.
-- Ability to link up to 15 Twitch channels for live notifications (instead of 3).
 - Access to `$serverstats` command which displays many stats about your server.
 - Server-wide access to $soundcloud music searching.
 - Server-wide access to $twitchaudio audio streaming.